-As mentioned in the Corporate Governance Report, 3 complaints were received from Shareholders during the FY 2020-21, which have been resolved.
+As mentioned in the Corporate Governance Report, 27 complaints were received from Shareholders during the FY 2021-22, out of which 26 Complaints were resolved and one Complaint was pending for resolution at the end of FY 2021-22 which has been subsequently redressed.
 Additionally on an ongoing basis the complaints / grievances / views from customers and other stakeholders are dealt with by respective functions within the Company.